microsoft/moaw/workshops/fabric-e2e-scenario/workshop.md

     print(f"Model URI: {model_uri}")
 ```

-The results are as follows:
+The results outputs our `Model URI` and the model version as shown below:
 ![Output of saving the mlflow model](assets/mlflow_model.png)

 ### Milestone 4: Evaluating our Machine Learning model